 A survivor may choose to disclose a sexual assault to various people.
 Each person plays a different role in helping the survivor find their path to healing and justice.

 Advocates - Work to support survivors and their families.
 Every city and town in Massachusetts is served by a rape crisis center.
 Free and confidential services available for survivors, family and friends include 24-hour hotlines, counseling, legal and medical advocacy, and support groups.

 Police First Responder - The first officer a survivor speaks to after calling 911 or deciding to report from a hospital ER.
 This officer:

-Crime Lab - The crime lab analyzes and reports on evidence collected in the hospital emergency room during the rape exam as well as evidence found at the scene of the crime.
+Crime Lab - The crime lab analyzes and reports on evidence collected in the hospital emergency room during the sexual assault exam as well as evidence found at the scene of the crime.

 This project was supported by Grant #2009-WF-AX-0014 awarded by the Violence Against Women Grants Office, Office of Justice Programs, U.S. Department of Justice to the Massachusetts Executive Office of Public Safety & Security Office of Grants & Research and subgranted to the Boston Area Rape Crisis Center.
 Points of view in this document are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice or the Massachusetts Executive Office of Public Safety Programs Division.